 Having a job used to mean that you were out of poverty, however with low wages and zero hour contracts this isn't always the case.

-It's estimated that 52% of people who are working can be classed as living in poverty.
+It's estimated that 53% *of people who are working can be classed as living in poverty.
 This is based on the amount of money you have coming into your house.
-If your earnings are less than the levels shown below then you are regarded as in poverty:
+The table below shows the income thresholds, before housing costs, which indicate potential poverty for that particular family composition:

 Whether you have been working for a while or just started work you may be entitled to some support that could help you get extra money, training or travelling expenses.